NALSC Code of Ethics®

 - No search firm shall solicit any attorney from the office of an employer in which it has made a placement for a six-month period following that placement, unless the search firm reasonably believes such a restriction is not required by the employer.

 - No search firm shall solicit a candidate it has placed while that candidate remains with the employer that paid the recruiting fee.

 Relations With Candidates

-- Information provided to candidates shall be the most accurate information known to the search firm.
+- Information provided to potential candidates during outreach or candidates during the recruiting process shall be the most accurate information known to the search firm.